apache/wicket-site/readme.md

 the static HTML and start the local server.
 The project comes with all the dependencies you need (css, js, pictures, etc.) so you don't need any preliminary operation before running Jekyll.

+If Jekyll is missing any dependency then run `bundle install`.